Deciding Whether to Pursue an Alternative Cancer Therapy

 After speaking with your doctor you may wish to do further research on the Internet.
 The National Cancer Institute’s site can be helpful.
 The MEDLINE/PubMed site lets you search the medical literature directly.
 Original research papers can be somewhat dense to read, even for medical professionals, but most motivated lay people can make sense of them.

 After you’ve done your research, what next?
 If a curative treatment exists for your disease, go ahead with it.
-If the only treatments available are palliative, then you may wish to consider complementary and/or alternative therapies.
-Complementary therapies are therapies that are used along with orthodox therapies such as surgery, chemotherapy and radiation.
+If the only treatments available are palliative, then you may wish to consider integrative and/or alternative therapies.
+Integrative therapies are therapies that are used along with orthodox therapies such as surgery, chemotherapy and radiation.
 If you choose to use them, it is important that your orthodox physicians know that you are doing so because it may interact with the therapy that they are providing.
-In case of side effects, it may be difficult to know whether the orthodox or complementary therapy is causing the problem.
+In case of side effects, it may be difficult to know whether the orthodox or integrative therapy is causing the problem.